MSW Informational Meetings

 Thank you for your interest in the MSW programs at SJSU!

-The School of Social Work will be offering updated informational sessions starting in October 2018 for the next admissions cycle (entry Fall 2019).
+The School of Social Work will be offering updated informational sessions starting in early October for the next admissions cycle (entry Fall 2019).
 In-person and online informational sessions are offered, and will cover much of the same material for BOTH On-Campus and Online/Hybrid MSW Program versions.
 Also, please see the list of frequently asked questions at the bottom of this page.
-RSVPs will be required for informational sessions.
-Please check back closer to October 2018 to see the new dates and times below and follow the link provided to RSVP.
+RSVPs will be required for in-peson informational meeting sessions.
+The respective links are provided below to RSVP and to connect virtually.

 In-Person Informational Sessions